Who am I?

 Finding the right counsellor can feel daunting.
 I provide a warm welcome and a calm presence to help put you at ease.
 I offer an initial phone call after your email enquiry to introduce myself and find out what is bringing you to counselling.
 We can talk through the ways I am working at the moment - by Zoom/WhatsApp or phone and how that can work for you.
 Clients have found that online/phone counselling is helpful as a safe counselling relationship can be established and it is accessible with no need to travel.
 There is also the possibility of having our sessions outdoors.
 Some clients prefer to 'walk and talk'.
 From November 2021 I will be offering face to face sessions.
 Our first appointment is about listening to you and how you feel counselling might help.
 We will talk about how the counselling process works and if you are new to counselling it is an opportunity for you to ask questions and explore concerns.

 Counselling sessions can be focused and short-term or I can offer open-ended therapy where you can have as many sessions as you need and work at a pace that feels right for you.

 I currently work on Tuesdays, Wednesdays and Thursdays.

 FdSc in Counselling (with Distinction) - University of Gloucestershire

-I am a trained Bereavement Volunteer and currently work with Cruse Bereavement Care.
+I have trained as a Bereavement Volunteer with Cruse Bereavement Care

 Areas of counselling I deal with